VatsalyaSN/cal-UI-Backend/README.md

 `npm install`
 - In cal-UI-Backend folder, open authorize.py file and add client id and client secret generated in the previous step
 - Also add the url to "redirect_url_path" you want to open the project on in the authorize.py file
+- Download the credentials created in step-1 and rename the file as client_secret.json and place it in cal-UI-Backend > application folader.

 #### Step 3: Domain verification